Prevention is the Best Medicine

 That’s our medical system.
 If you want anything more, you’ll have to create it yourself.
 That’s what I did because I knew the best option for a long vigorous fly-fishing life depended on me intervening and preventing decline.

-Stressed and Weakened Systems Attract Disease
+Stressed and Weakened Systems Create an Opening for Disease

 My work as a wildlife biologist centered on habitat; evaluating and restoring wetlands, salt marshes, prairie and forests for health and integrity to optimize wildlife populations.
 A tenet of Nature is any debilitated habitat invites disease and further decline.
 Trees struck by lightning or stressed by drought are more vulnerable to beetle infestation.
 Polluted, dredged wetlands become weakened and more susceptible to plant die off and invader (non-native) species, which degrade the system even more.
 That’s how Nature works.